ConnectedBradford/CB_GuidanceForAnalysts/README.md

 # Guidance for Analysts

-Guidance to help Analysts make the most of teh Juypter Notebook environment and access to Connected Bradford data
+Guidance to help Analysts make the most of the Juypter Notebook environment and access to Connected Bradford data